 Although an ultrasonic brush does not need a traditional brush head, many brushes do also provide additional sonic vibration ranging from 9,000 to 40,000 movements per minute, in order to provide additional sweeping motion which removes food particles and bacterial chain remnants.

-Two independent studies, one by the School of Dentistry at the University of Kansas and one by the Cleveland Clinic Foundation in Ohio both concluded after 30 days of testing, that Ultrasonic brushes do have a marked improvement over a manual brush.
+An independent study, by the School of Dentistry at the University of Kansas concluded after 30 days of testing, that Ultrasonic brushes do have a marked improvement over a manual brush.

 The Megasonex range of brushes are the most notable within this category.